 Treatment for Drug Addiction

-If you’re addicted to drugs or alcohol either before you get pregnant or during your pregnancy, there is help available.
+If you’re struggling with drug or alcohol addiction before or during pregnancy, help available.
 Getting help as early as possible will increase your chances of having a healthy baby and staying healthy and safe yourself.

 You have a number of treatment options to choose from.
 Each option represents a unique set of interventions provided in settings that range in intensity and duration.
-The best treatments will address your addiction, mental health, physical health, and reproductive status.6
+The most effective treatment will address your substance use, mental health, physical health, and reproductive status.5

-The first step towards treatment for many is detoxification and medically managed withdrawal.6 During this process, a team of medical professionals will monitor your vitals and administer medications as needed to add comfort and safety to you and your child while the substance leaves your body.6 Depending on the drug used and the severity of addiction, you can detox in one of a variety of settings, described below.6-8
+The first step towards treatment for many is detoxification and medically managed withdrawal.5 During this process, a team of medical professionals will monitor your vitals and administer medications as needed to add comfort and safety to you and your child while the substance leaves your body.5 Depending on the drug used and the severity of addiction, you can detox in one of a variety of settings, described below.5,6,7

-This includes all facilities that require the person to live at the center during treatment.
-These options are generally the most intensive forms of treatment, as they provide 24-hour care, supervision, and structure.
+Inpatient and residential drug and alcohol treatment facilities require a person to live at the center during treatment.
+These options are generally more intensive forms of treatment, as they provide 24-hour care, supervision, and structure.
 Inpatient/residential settings can be a specialized unit in a hospital environment or a facility that closely resembles a home.

-Inpatient/residential treatment options can last for days, weeks, or months to assist you as you recover and get as healthy as possible for your child.
+Inpatient/residential treatment options can last for days, weeks, or months to assist you as you recover and get as healthy for the wellbeing of you and your child.

-This includes all programs that allow the person to live at home during treatment.
-Outpatient treatments provide a relatively lower intensity of care, which is appropriate for people with strong community support or those that have previously completed a more rigorous program.
-Like inpatient/residential programs, outpatient treatments can take several forms:
+Outpatient programs include those in which a person lives at home during treatment and visits the treatment facility throughout the week.
+Outpatient treatment provides a lower intensity of care than inpatient, which is appropriate for people with strong community support or those who have previously completed another treatment program.
+Like inpatient/residential programs, outpatient treatments can take several forms:9

 - Partial hospitalization programs (PHPs) that offer care 5 days per week for about 6 hours each day (the highest level of outpatient care).